Scheduled MonumentsEnglandPart of the linear boundary known as the Wansdyke 285m north west of Manor Farm

 What is Part of the linear boundary known as the Wansdyke 285m north west of Manor Farm?

-The Wansdyke is a linear earthwork of early medieval date, constructed during the Anglo-Saxon period, probably in the fifth or sixth century.
+The Wansdyke is a linear boundary earthwork of early medieval date, constructed during the period between the late fifth and seventh centuries.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007006.

 Who is responsible for protecting Part of the linear boundary known as the Wansdyke 285m north west of Manor Farm?